pennersr/django-allauth/docs/account/phone.rst

 ***********

 For presenting a phone number form field to the user a basic ``<input type="tel">`` field is used that requires input in E164 format.
 There are various external projects that offer more elaborate phone number input fields.
-You can switch over to using the fields provided by those projects by overriding the following adapter method:
+You can switch over to using the fields provided by those projects, or, tweak the phone number validaton logic, by overriding the following adapter methods:

 .. autoclass:: allauth.account.adapter.DefaultAccountAdapter

    .. automethod:: phone_form_field
+   .. automethod:: clean_phone

 Database Models